cgradwohl/terraform_api_lambda_python/README.md

 ### prerequisites

-Due to time constraints, I decided to use AWS Access to provide permissions to the CI/CD instead of setting up the prefered OpenId provider.
+Due to time constraints, I decided to use IAM User Access Keys to provide permissions to the CI/CD instead of setting up the prefered OpenId provider.

-So in a sandbox AWS account, create an AWS IAM Admin and generate access keys for this user.
+So in a sandbox AWS account, create an AWS IAM Admin User and generate access keys for this User.
 We will use these credentials for our Github workflow.

-Set these keys as your default profile on your local machine.
+Set these keys as your default profile on your local machine (used for bootstrapping).

 You will also need a Github account.